-Kelly Hart is a community health consultant with experience in evaluation, needs assessments, grant writing, and event planning.
-She is knowledgeable about health issues including substance abuse, HIV, domestic violence, and teen pregnancy.
+Kelly Hart is a community health consultant with experience in evaluation, needs assessments, grant writing, technical writing, and event planning.

-She holds a Bachelor of Arts degree from Temple University, a Certificate of Public Health from the University of Montana, and a Master of Science degree specializing in Health Promotion from the University of Montana.
+She holds a Bachelor of Arts degree from Temple University, as well as a Certificate of Public Health and a Master of Science degree specializing in Health Promotion from the University of Montana.
 She is a member of the American Evaluation Association, the American Public Health Association and the Montana Public Health Association.

-Outside of the office, Kelly is an avid runner and hiker.
-She lives with her husband Nick, their dog Zero, and cats Scout and Little Bear.
+Outside of the office, Kelly is an avid runner and hiker, and enjoys photography, knitting, and gardening.
+She lives with her husband Nick, their dog Zero, and cats Scout and Little Bear on nine acres near the town of Alberton.
 Kelly is a member of Run Wild Missoula and a graduate of the 34th class of Leadership Missoula.
-She lives near the town of Alberton and dreams of the day a miniature donkey is added to the family.
 In her spare time, she volunteers with the PEAK Foundation, a grassroots non-profit organization which provides opportunities for children and families in the Alberton area.